-We really like these smaller bath bombs because you can use and spread them over multiple baths.
-As always, be conscious that these are small round balls and children that use them should always be supervised by a responsible adult.
+Alert: As always, be conscientious that these are indeed small round balls, children should always be supervised by a responsible adult when using.

 - 4 Total Bowls (1 for mixing, other 3 are for the colors to be separated in)

-- BubbleGum Molds (we prefer the mold from CadaSoapery).
-Find it by clicking on the link!
+- Bubblegum Molds (we prefer this mold from CadaSoapery).

 - Bubblegum Dispenser